harrysandhu7/progress-bar/README.md

-# demo-progress-bar
+# Progress-bar
 This project shows progress bars created using angularjs library.
+To view working demo please [click here](https://harrysandhu7.github.io/progress-bar/).

+**Note**: This demo is running on secure URL and fetching data from non secure URL [http://pb-api.herokuapp.com/bars](http://pb-api.herokuapp.com/bars), So, please enable *Load Unsafe Scripts* in your browser to see real data.

 ### Developing and building
 1. Cloning the repository